sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 Acknowledgements
 ================================================================================

-Shaun Jackman would like to thank his supervisors Inanc Birol and Joerg Bohlmann for their guidance in the preparation of this manuscript, and Carson Holt for being exceedingly responsive and helpful in tweaking MAKER.

 This work was supported by Genome Canada, Genome British Columbia and Genome Quebec as part of the SMarTForests Project (www.smartforests.ca).
-We thank Carson Holt for help with the MAKER analysis.
+We thank Carson Holt for his help with the MAKER analysis and Martin Krzywinski for his help with Figure\ 2.

 References
 ================================================================================